 The representative for Central and South America and the Caribbean (Mr. Ramadori), as Chair of the intersessional working group on seahorses (Hippocampus spp.), presented the outcomes of its work and proposed recommendations for consideration by the Animals Committee.
 In paragraph 7, the working group identified tools and training materials to help Parties implement the Appendix-II listing for live seahorses, which need to be developed in collaboration with species experts, subject to available resources.
 In paragraph 8, the working group proposed 15 recommendations directed to Parties and in paragraph 9, two recommendations directed to importing Parties.
-In paragraph 10, the working group proposed 5 recommendations directed to the Secretariat and, in paragraph 11, two recommendations directed to the Secretariat and, in paragraph 11, two recommendations directed to the Standing Committee.
+In paragraph 10, the working group proposed 5 recommendations directed to the Secretariat and, in paragraph 11, two recommendations directed to the Animals Committee.
+Paragraph 12 contained a list of nine issues to be referred to the Standing Committee.